Swedish Platform Civil Society against Human Trafficking

 – works for strengthen the entitled rights of VoT.
 The Platforms members do joint statements and have a dialogue with stakeholders and decisions makers to improve the situation for VoT.
 We have dialogue as our main lobby-tool, respecting each parts function, role and mandate – although we always promote Victim first-principal.

-We arrange broad platform meetings four times a year on a topic related to our focus questions; children (directly or indirectly exposed to THB or at risk) , identification (trying to reach more groups and to make the large group that we know of but never reports to the police visible) and implication of a unconditionally reflection period in Sweden according to art 12.
+We arrange platform meetings on a monthly basis on topic related to our focus questions; children (directly or indirectly exposed to THB or at risk) , identification (trying to reach more groups and to make the large group that we know of but never reports to the police visible) and implication of a unconditionally reflection period in Sweden and the vulnerability fo rVoT from third countries.

 We cooperate with authorities on local, national and regional level.
 We collect and write NGO-reports to the Swedish National Rapporteur and to the EU-Commission’s Anti-Trafficking Office.
 The coordinator represent the Platform in all contacts, often together with one person from the coordinating core group.
 We have regular meetings with the National Rapporteur, the National coordinator and are often invited to round table and when Sweden have international visitors interested of THB.
 We are member in the EU Civil Society Against Trafficking in Human beings, that meet twice a year in Brussels on the invitation from the EU-commission’s Anti-Trafficking Office.